Financial abuse is where someone else has taken control of your money without your knowledge or consent, or where you can no longer trust them.

 Worried someone else is being financially abused?

 If you are concerned that a family member or friend has lost control of their money to someone they don’t trust, please let us know.
-The best placed to start is to contact us at the customer’s local branch, where we can talk in private if needs be.
+The best place to start is to contact us at the customer’s local branch, where we can talk in private.

 Worried about fraud?

 Fraud is a crime.
 It’s where someone gets money or property from someone else by deceiving them.
-Fraudsters use isolation, fear, confusion and misdirection.
-They may make you feel that you do not have a say but you should never feel like you can’t have a say in your affairs.
+Fraudsters use isolation, fear, and confusion.
+They may make you feel that you do not have a say, but you should never feel like you can’t have a say when it comes to money.

-If you think you have been a victim of fraud or have noticed any unusual activity on your account you should contact us immediately.
-You can take steps to protect yourself from fraud by doing the following:
+If you think you have been a victim of fraud or have noticed any unusual activity on your account, you should contact us immediately.
+You can take steps to protect yourself from fraud by:

-• Stay in control.
+• Staying in control.
 Take your time.
-If you are rushed, you may make a decision you will regret
+If you are rushed, you may make a decision you will regret.

-• Be alert to unexpected or unsolicited emails, telephone calls or texts.
-Take your time to check that the person is who they say they are
+• Being alert to unexpected or unsolicited emails, telephone calls or texts.
+Take your time to check that the person is who they say they are.

-• Never give anyone details such as your full banking passwords, PIN, codes or login details.
+• Never giving anyone details such as your full banking passwords, PIN, codes or login details.

-We will never ask customers to provide their AIB internet, mobile or phone banking Personal Access Code (PAC) through email or links in an email.
-We will never ask for codes from the Code Card or AIB Card Reader or debit and credit card details through email or links in an email.
+We will never ask customers for their Personal Access Code (PAC) for mobile or phone banking through email or links in an email.
+We will never ask for codes from the code card or card reader, or debit and credit card details through email or links in an email.

 Safeguarding your Money